How to Buy Land in Ontario: A Full Guide

 Building a Cottage on Crown Land in Ontario

-There are plenty of places to buy a cottage in Ontario, but did you know that you can build a cottage on Crown land in Ontario?
-Ontario only allows Crown land to be used for cottage lots if the land is located within the boundary of a municipality, and the municipality will need to request for disposition of the land to be used for cottages.
+There are plenty of places to buy a cottage in Ontario, but did you know you can build one on Crown land in Ontario?
+Ontario only allows Crown land to be used for cottage lots if the land is located within the boundary of a municipality, and the municipality will need to request the disposition of the land to be used for cottages.
 Crown land can only be used if private land is not available.
-Ontario will also not allow Crown land to be used for cottage development on lakes that have lake trout, or if the land has cultural value.
+Ontario will also not allow Crown land for cottage development on lakes with lake trout or if the land has cultural value.
+The process for being granted disposition to use Crown land can be lengthy, and the applicant must get the approval process rolling.

 Disclaimer: